7 Companies That Offer Mechanical Breakdown Insurance in Oklahoma

 5 Companies That Will Insure an Uber or Lyft in Oklahoma

 If you are an Sand Springs resident looking to insure your Uber or Lyft vehicle, you have several options.
-We've put together a list of five companies that can help provide coverage for Oklahoma drivers.
+We've put together a list of five companies that can help provide coverage for Sand Springs drivers.

 - State Farm: State Farm is one of the largest insurance providers in Oklahoma and offers a variety of coverage options for Uber and Lyft drivers.
 Coverage options include liability, collision, comprehensive, and medical payments coverage.